noahjutz-2025-wise/sw-project/README.md

 2. ZIP Part including source code and user/admin manual: [This repo](https://github.com/noahjutz-2025-wise/sw-project)
 3. Presentation: Maybe someone else can take the initiative on this.

+## Definition of Done

+- (V) There is a landing page
+- (N) You can log in and sign up
+- (A) Upon sign up, user can see recommendations and trending movies
+- (V) There is one admin that can access the dashboard and perform some action
+- (N) The user can search any movie
+- (N) The user can save a watchlist
+- (A) The user can find other users
+- (N) There is a published container image for the server
+- (A) The web server sends E-mails to users (context is TBD)
+- (V) There is one error page in case of HTTP errors

 ## Roadmap

 - 2025-10-16: Kickoff